solidi/writing/60-introducing-latestver-a-realistic-versioning-scheme.md

 ## Introducing LatestVer

 While having good intentions, many versioning schemes are at the fringes.
 I've rarely seen these in the wild, maybe [zer0Ver](https://0ver.org/) or [calVer](http://calver.org/), smiling when I do.
 Creating a new versioning system requires creative thinking *and* invoking a community change which takes exponential marketing.
 SemVer surrounds our work, and I'll label my libraries like yours.
-But there is something meta that occurs as I interact with the labeling.
-Something first-ordered.
+And what I care about is one number, the major version.

 As an adopter, I don't sweat over minor versions.
 It's always about the best, the latest, the major, and the now.
 If I am building something new, I shop for the latest.
 Since dependencies are a land of extreme abundance, it is unlikely I will pin my hopes on an out-of-date library.
 So, while I construct a "shiny thing", perhaps what is happening in my trenches is occurring elsewhere.
 As a consumer, I choose the latest version while making a new thing.
 Otherwise, I place myself, the team, and the project in explicit protection until the pinned forcefield depletes, and I must do something.
 There is rarely an in-between.
 SemVer is correct thinking, and anything that increments on the far side is what matters to me.